 About Megan Mayer

-Mayer's work has been generously supported by a 2012 residency at the Maggie Allesee National Center for Choreography (MANCC) in Tallahassee, Florida, through a pilot partnership with The McKnight Foundation in collaboration with Springboard for the Arts.
-Mayer is a recipient of a 2010 McKnight Artist Fellowship for Choreographers, funded by the McKnight Foundation and administered by Springboard for the Arts.
-Additionally, she was awarded a 2010 Jerome Foundation Travel Study Grant, affording her a choreographic mentorship and workshop with New York dance artist Douglas Dunn.
+Mayer's work has been generously supported by a Minnesota State Arts Board Artist Initiative Grant (2014), a residency at the Maggie Allesee National Center for Choreography in Tallahassee, Florida (2012) and a McKnight Artist Fellowship for Choreographers (2010).
+Additionally, a Jerome Foundation Travel Study Grant (2010) afforded her a choreographic mentorship and workshop with New York dance artist Douglas Dunn.

-Her dances have been commissioned by The Southern Theater, The Walker Art Center and the Minnesota History Center, and she has a growing body of work of dances made for film.
+Her dances have been commissioned by the Southern Theater, Walker Art Center and Minnesota History Center.
 She holds a B.A. in Dance from the University of Minnesota.